-The following organizations are scheduled to host fellows beginning in the summer of 2014.
+The following organizations began hosting fellows beginning in the summer of 2014.
+Check back in the coming weeks for the 2015 partner list.

 The Annie E. Casey Foundation is a private charitable organization, dedicated to helping build better futures for disadvantaged children in the United States.
 It was established in 1948 by Jim Casey, one of the founders of UPS, and his siblings, who named the foundation in honor of their mother.
 The primary mission of the foundation is to foster public policies, human-service reforms, and community supports that more effectively meet the needs of today's vulnerable children and families.
 In pursuit of this goal, the foundation makes grants that help states, cities and neighborhoods fashion more innovative, cost-effective responses to these needs.